keploy/community-blog/cmhsqffdd000102lbhu658vms.md

 ---

 Why do some QA teams consistently deliver reliable and high-quality software, while others toil to identify bugs and experience unstable releases?
 The real difference often is related to how easily the team is able to use software testing metrics to make measurable decisions.
 Often, the testing process turns out to be a routine checklist activity - run the tests, publish the results, and move on.
 However, without useful test metrics, the QA teams simply keep guessing.
 The solution lies in the effective use of software testing metrics.
-Software testing metrics can take raw data and convert it into [**performance metrics**](https://keploy.io/blog/community/top-5-tools-for-performance-testing-boost-your-applications-speed) that teams can leverage to prioritize, predict change, and continuously improve quality.
+The right metrics can take raw data and convert it into [**performance metrics**](https://keploy.io/blog/community/top-5-tools-for-performance-testing-boost-your-applications-speed) that teams can leverage to prioritize, predict change, and continuously improve quality.

 ## **What Are Software Testing Metrics?**